 You don't need a doctor to tell you giving feels good.

-But research can shed light, he says, on the science behind that helper's high — and long-term physical and psychological benefits that may follow it.
+But research can shed light on the science behind that helper's high — and long-term physical and psychological benefits that may follow it.

 Why giving feels good